Supportive, Non-Judgmental, Evidence-Based Therapy for adults and teens 12+

 Adolescents, Teens and Adults

-I use Cognitive Behavioral Therapy, Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (a form of CBT specifically for PTSD) I have a special interest in treating PTSD/trauma, addiction, anxiety, and depression.
+I use Cognitive Behavioral Therapy, Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (a form of CBT specifically for PTSD).
+I have a special interest in treating PTSD/trauma, addiction, anxiety, and depression.
 It is my priority to create a safe, comfortable space and therapeutic relationship that cultivates healing, understanding, and growth, and to empower meaningful change.
-I earned my Masters at VCU, and I have worked in a variety of settings in Richmond with adults and teens.
+I am skilled in both short-term, symptom-focused, and long-term exploratory therapy.

 Malissa Watterson, MSW